RangelReale/appstatsd/README.md

 The real saved named is prefixed with the bucket type, c_ for COUNTER, t_ for TIMER, g_ for GAUGE. this must be taken in account when retrieving data.

-For the TIMER and GAUGE parameter, an additional counter value is saved for each value, if the tc_ and gc_ prefix respectively.
+For the TIMER and GAUGE parameter, an additional counter value is saved for each value, with the tc_ and gc_ prefix respectively.

 How it works - logging
 ----------------------